awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-clients.md

 The following requirements apply when [signing requests](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) to OpenSearch Serverless collections:
 + You must specify the service name as `aoss`\.
 + You can't include `Content-Length` as a signed header, otherwise you'll get an invalid signature error\.
 + The `x-amz-content-sha256` header is required for all AWS Signature Version 4 requests\.
 It provides a hash of the request payload\.
-For OpenSearch Serverless, include it with one of these values when you build the canonical request for signing:
+For OpenSearch Serverless, include it with one of the following \+ "/" \+ id values when you build the canonical request for signing:
   + If there's a request payload, set the value to its Secure Hash Algorithm \(SHA\) cryptographic hash \(SHA256\)\.
   + If there's no request payload, set the value to `e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855`, which is the hash of an empty string\.
   + In either of the above two cases, you can also use the literal string `UNSIGNED-PAYLOAD` as the value of the `x-amz-content-sha256` header\.